-Goal detector Goal is a reasonably large rectangle area with yellow pixels (maybe white this year), whose main character is four corner points.
+Goal is a reasonably large rectangle area with yellow pixels (maybe white this year), whose main character is four corner points.
 The goal detector first searches all the connected domains in yellow and find the contours of these domains.
 Those contours in relatively small size will be considered as noise and ignored.
-Afterwards, the convex hull of these contours is calculated, and then, corner points of the hull are calculated using Harris algorithm[8].
-The area where corner points concentrate in is regarded as the corner of the goal.
-The result is shown in fig. 5.
+Afterwards, convex hull of these contours is calculated, and then, corner points of the hull is calculated using Harris algorithm[8].
+Where corner points concentrate in is regarded as the corner of the goal.
+The result is shown in Fig. 5